charliecalvert/CloudNotes/Assignments/DataMasterFinalPrep.md

 **Figure**: _Your error display need not look exactly like this, but we want it should display enough information to help a pre-release user understand what has gone wrong._

+You will also need to make a change of a similar kind in **middleware.js**.

 ## Handle Errors

 We should now be able to display good error information, particularlly if we try to connect to the wrong server.